nocorps/warehouse-bin-management-testingclone/README.md

 - Create an issue in the GitHub repository
 - Check the Firebase documentation for backend-related questions
 - Review Material-UI documentation for UI components

+in settings report generation
+show all the report type and report scope. every report type needed like this stockmovements(complete) and fullreport(all scope)